trothr/znetboot/Glossary.md

 one may cycle and wrap around through all editable fields, and either over-type, or use minimal in-field edit commands

--- wget: see: CURL
+-- wget: see: cURL

 -- XEDIT: the primary file editor in CMS

--- z/VM: 'Z' for Virtual Machines; at time of preparation, at revision level
-	6.4 (November 2017) FIXME; discuss the prediliction of IBM to renaming the same product over time, and so causing confusion.

-	Described fully at:

-    IBM document: z/VM (product number 5741-A07)

-	more generally in
+-- z/VM: IBM's hypervisor product for mainframe (z series) architecture, formerly known as VM/ESA, VM/XA, VM/SP and VM/HPO, VM/370, CP/67, CP/40.

-     z/VM: General Information, IBM document GC24-6193
+See also IBM documents 5741-A07 and GC24-6193

      http://publibz.boulder.ibm.com/epubs/pdf/hcsf8c30.pdf

--- Z: a shorthand way to rever to the 's390x' hardware processor architure
+-- Z: a shorthand way to refer to the 's390x' hardware processor architure

 ====